smutaogroup/Relative_Entropy/README.md

 ------

 ## GUI_main
-A simple Graphic User Interface for uploading files and setting parameters
+A simple Graphic User Interface for uploading files and setting parameters, the output will be shown on terminal

 (Need install tkinter)
 ./gui_main.py